Police back off as peaceful protests push deep reforms

 Floyd’s death sparked nationwide protests demanding a reckoning with institutional racism that have sometimes resulted in clashes with police, but many officers took a less aggressive stance over the weekend when demonstrations were overwhelmingly peaceful.

-Two weeks after Floyd, an out-of-work black bouncer, died after a white officer pressed a knee on his neck for several minutes, a majority of the Minneapolis City Council vowed to dismantle the 800-member agency.
+Two weeks after Floyd, an out-of-work black bouncer, died after a white Minneapolis officer pressed a knee on his neck for several minutes, a majority of the Minneapolis City Council vowed to dismantle the 800-member agency.

 “It is clear that our system of policing is not keeping our communities safe,” City Council President Lisa Bender said Sunday.
 “Our efforts at incremental reform have failed, period.”